-In addition to enrolling in complimentary credit monitoring services, the enclosed Reference Guide includes additional information on general steps you can take to monitor and protect your personal information.
-We encourage you to remain vigilant by carefully reviewing credit reports and account statements to ensure that all activity is valid.
+In addition to enrolling in complimentary identity protection services, the enclosed Reference Guide includes additional information on general steps you can take to monitor and protect your personal information.
+We encourage you to remain vigilant against potential identity theft and fraud by carefully reviewing credit reports and account statements to ensure that all activity is valid.
+Any questionable charges should be promptly reported to the company with which the account is maintained.